-NEW YORK (AP) -- Stock futures headed higher Monday with investors getting a peek into the health of the U.S. manufacturing sector.
+NEW YORK (AP) -- Stock futures are heading higher with investors getting a peak into the health of the U.S. manufacturing sector.

-U.S. companies placed more orders for long-lasting manufactured goods in December, a good sign for the economy heading into 2013.
+The Commerce Department is expected to report that companies boosted orders for long-lasting manufactured goods as the year came to a close, a good sign for the economy heading into 2013.